invictus-integration/docs-ifa/versioned_docs/version-v6.0.0/support/v6-migration.md

 </details>

 <details>
-<summary><h3 style={{ margin:0 }}>Create an application registration in Azure Active Directory/Entra ID</h3></summary>
+<summary><h3 style={{ margin:0 }}>Create an application registration in Microsoft Entra ID</h3></summary>

-Go to Azure Active Directory/Entra ID and [create a new application registration](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app) for the Invictus for Azure API's.
+Go to Microsoft Entra ID and [create a new application registration](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app) for the Invictus for Azure API's.
 [Authentication with the Invictus for Azure API's](https://learn.microsoft.com/en-us/azure/app-service/configure-authentication-provider-aad) happens via this application.

 Create a new client secret for this application (and save it, as you will need it later).
 </details>